harrybp/advent_of_code_2019/README.md

 Adding relative addressing to the intcode interpretter.
 Weirdly part 2 required no extra work at all.
 ### Day 10
 Asteroid belt.
 Have to work out which asteroids are obstructing the line of sight of which others from their coordinates.
 For part 2 have to order those which are in sight by their location relative to us.
+### Day 11
+Use intcode interpretter as a controller for a robot.
+### Day 12
+Update velocity and position of moons in time-steps.
+Key to part2 is realising that x,y and z are all independent.